josephcc/josephcc.github.com/source/_posts/2012-07-08-ACL-termmine.markdown

 ```
 Joseph Z. Chang, Jason S. Chang, and Jyh-Shing Roger Jang.
 2012.
 Learning to find translations and transliterations on the web.
-In Proceedings of the 50th Annual Meeting of the Association for Computational Linguistics: Short Papers - Volume 2 (ACL '12), Vol. 2.
+In Proceedings of the 50th Annual Meeting of the Association for Computational Linguistics.
 Association for Computational Linguistics, Stroudsburg, PA, USA, 130-134.
 ```